Deathnetworks/Trinity/README.md

 ﻿
 # Trinity

+### Changelog 1.7.3.7

+* Monk: DualGen/TriGen + Exploding Palm builds now work

+* Barbarian: Rend no longer cast out of range

+* Added avoidance radius/health sliders for Grotesque

+* Added "Always kill elites below % health" slider (thanks to zorked for the idea)

+* Barbarian: Rend tweaked - now always forces minimum delay of TVar value (default: 1000msec)

+* Monk: Fixed sweeping wind stuck stuff

+* WitchDoctor: Soul Harvest now used based on current buff stack

+* WitchDoctor: Fixed wrong TargetUtil function

+* Reduced Weighting multiplier for monster custom weights

+* Cleaned up townrun a bit from old code

+* Fixed settings not being loaded

+* Fixed exception in GroupHotSpot

+* Fixed crash in TVars

+* Fixed Grotesque avoidance/health to AvoidanceManager bug

+* Fixed IsInTown to emergency durability leave game bug

+* Adjusted Weight/Priority down on interactables

 ### Changelog 1.7.3.6

 #### Combat

-Barbarian: Whirlwind will now path into health globes if needed
+* Barbarian: Whirlwind will now path into health globes if needed

-Barbarian: Added WOTB Poison Tree (100%) and Belial (100%) AoE health (non) modifications & variables.
+* Barbarian: Added WOTB Poison Tree (100%) and Belial (100%) AoE health (non) modifications & variables.

-Barbarian: HOTA on Elites is now used only if there's not 3 trash mobs in our immediate melee range
+* Barbarian: HOTA on Elites is now used only if there's not 3 trash mobs in our immediate melee range

-Barbarian: Tuned up Barbarian Rend Parameters, should now use more liberally
+* Barbarian: Tuned up Barbarian Rend Parameters, should now use more liberally

-Barbarian: Added Poison Spore, Belial and Beast Charge WOTB Avoidance Helth Modifiers
+* Barbarian: Added Poison Spore, Belial and Beast Charge WOTB Avoidance Helth Modifiers

-Monk: Fixed Sweeping Wind not casting on trash mobs
+* Monk: Fixed Sweeping Wind not casting on trash mobs

-DemonHunter: Reorder spell priorities (Sentry Turrent + Caltrops have higher priority)
+* DemonHunter: Reorder spell priorities (Sentry Turrent + Caltrops have higher priority)

-DemonHunter: Now using dogmeat's use ranges and mob counts (Strafe, Grenades,etc)
+* DemonHunter: Now using dogmeat's use ranges and mob counts (Strafe, Grenades,etc)

-DemonHunter: Added Preparation Punishment rune support
+* DemonHunter: Added Preparation Punishment rune support

-DemonHunter: Combat Vault now uses an intelligent "Kite" point instead of just "backwards"
+* DemonHunter: Combat Vault now uses an intelligent "Kite" point instead of just "backwards"

-DemonHunter: Upgraded spell checks to use CombatBase.CanCast and TargetUtil, and removed redundant logic checks
+* DemonHunter: Upgraded spell checks to use CombatBase.CanCast and TargetUtil, and removed redundant logic checks

-DemonHunter: ShadowPower is now used on low health (50%)
+* DemonHunter: ShadowPower is now used on low health (50%)

-Combat > Misc: Added Options for Ignore Trash  Mob below Health Percent (15% default) and Ignore Trash Below Health Percent with DoT applied (50%).
+* Combat > Misc: Added Options for Ignore Trash  Mob below Health Percent (15% default) and Ignore Trash Below Health Percent with DoT applied (50%).
 Credits to tesslerc for the idea.

-BIG re-working of weights.
+* BIG re-working of weights.
 Spent a few hours looking at weights and priorities of the bot for units.

-Fixed attacking Shielded units when we shouldn't
+* Fixed attacking Shielded units when we shouldn't

-Trinity should be better about not trying to attack monsters behind other monsters (AoE/Cluster spells not included)
+* Trinity should be better about not trying to attack monsters behind other monsters (AoE/Cluster spells not included)

 #### Avoidance

-Added experimental fire chains avoidance; check Combat > Misc for enable/disable
+* Added experimental fire chains avoidance; check Combat > Misc for enable/disable

-Added experimental Savage Beast charger avoidance; check Combat > Misc for enable/disable
+* Added experimental Savage Beast charger avoidance; check Combat > Misc for enable/disable

 #### Misc

-Trinity Variables Window is now sorted automatically
+* Trinity Variables Window is now sorted automatically

-Added emergency leave game on 0% item durability (for when when we keep spawning and dying repeatedly)
+* Added emergency leave game on 0% item durability (for when when we keep spawning and dying repeatedly)

-Refactored all "AnythingWithinRange" and "ElitesWithinRange" to use TargetUtil methods
+* Refactored all "AnythingWithinRange" and "ElitesWithinRange" to use TargetUtil methods

-Added AnyTrashInRange function to TargetUtil
+* Added AnyTrashInRange function to TargetUtil

-Fixed crash on "Test Scoring" button and to actually produce ItemRules results
+* Fixed crash on "Test Scoring" button and to actually produce ItemRules results

-Reloading item rules and sorting the stash should no longer crash Demonbuddy
+* Reloading item rules and sorting the stash should no longer crash Demonbuddy

 ### Changelog 1.7.3.5